lcnsalerno/blog/_pages/videogames.markdown

 - Zoe is an interactive series about a teenage witch, that has achieved a 4.6 score and 2.6K ratings on iOS and a 4.4 score and 123K ratings on Android.
 - As a part of a writing team that consisted of a total of five writers, my tasks included the development and design of the plot of each of the five seasons.
 Also, I was in charge of outlining each of the 120 episodes of the series, along with designing the free and premium player choices in all of them.
-- Part video game, part animated TV show, this project provided me ample experience in a writer's room-like environment as well as in episodic writing, which proved extremely useful in my career ever since.
+- Part video game, part animated TV show, this project provided me ample experience in a writers room-like environment as well as in episodic writing, which proved extremely useful in my career ever since.

 Visit the [Android](https://play.google.com/store/apps/details?id=com.otherguys.zoe&hl=en_US&gl=US) and [iOS](https://apps.apple.com/us/app/zoe-interactive-story/id1322000007) store pages.